top of page

 AMS and Tree Protection Nottingham.webp

-Is an AMS always required?
+When is an AMS required?

 In short - no, an Arboricultural Method Statement is not always required.
 For example, an outline planning application would not be accompanied by an AMS as there is often insufficient information and details pertaining to earthworks, final positioning of roads or points of access, and the rerouting or installation of underground services.